Barcelona transfer news: 'We couldn't reach Ousmane for three days' – Translator reveals details of Dembele's Dortmund strike | Goal.com

 'We couldn't reach Ousmane for three days' – Translator reveals details of Dembele's Dortmund strike

-Former Borussia Dortmund translator Massimo Mariotti has revealed the details behind Ousmane Dembele's infamous disappearance that ultimately resulted in forcing through a move to Barcelona, Mariotti admitting that Dembele and his entourage were unreachable for three days.
+Former Borussia Dortmund translator Massimo Mariotti has revealed the details behind Ousmane Dembele's infamous disappearance that ultimately resulted in forcing through a move to Barcelona, claiming that the France international and his entourage were unreachable for three days.

-Dembele arrived at Signal Iduno Park in 2016 following a stellar season for Rennes in Ligue 1 and immediately lit up the Bundesliga with his pace, trickery, technique and eye for goal.
+Dembele arrived at Signal Iduna Park in 2016 following a stellar season for Rennes in Ligue 1 and immediately lit up the Bundesliga with his pace, trickery, technique and eye for goal.

 Naturally, the young attacker's impressive performances at a club that regularly competes in the Champions League attracted admiring glances from elsewhere – most notably from Barcelona, who would go on to lose Neymar to Paris Saint-Germain.